etruong/POSSIBLE/README.md

 - Bootstrap

 ## View Site
-You can view the live version, hosted on GitHub here: link
+You can view the live version, hosted on GitHub here: https://etruong.github.io/POSSIBLE/